ray-project/ray/doc/source/actors.rst

 ``ray.actor.exit_actor()`` from within one of the actor methods.
 This will kill the actor process and release resources associated/assigned to the actor.
 This approach should generally not be necessary as actors are automatically garbage collected.
-The ``ObjectID`` resulting from the task can be waited on to wait for the actor to exit (calling ``ray.get()`` on it will raise a ``RayActorError``).
+The ``ObjectRef`` resulting from the task can be waited on to wait for the actor to exit (calling ``ray.get()`` on it will raise a ``RayActorError``).
 Note that this method of termination will wait until any previously submitted tasks finish executing.
 If you want to terminate an actor immediately, you can